Links on Android Authority may earn us a commission. Learn more.

 T-Mobile customers can no longer activate new devices without VoLTE capabilities.
 This rule came into force on August 4, 2020.
 Current T-Mobile and Metro by T-Mobile lost their access to non-VoLTE devices as of January 2021.
 So, if you’re still on the Uncarrier, then you’ve already cleared this hurdle.

-AT&T is giving its customers a bit more time to plan.
-The carrier won’t drop non-HD-Voice devices until February 2022.
-Emails have already started arriving to inform customers that their phones are won’t be compatible with the network in the future.
-However, AT&T hasn’t handled the transition particularly well.
+AT&T gave its customers a bit more time to plan.
+The carrier didn’t drop non-HD-Voice devices until February 2022.
+Emails went out to inform customers that their phones wouldn’t be compatible with the network in the future.
+However, AT&T didn’t handle the transition particularly well.
 It has failed to inform consumers of the date correctly and has sent messages out to subscribers who own HD Voice capable handsets.
+We’ve also seen reports of supported devices losing their calling capabilities, though we can’t tell if those devices got their calling capability back.

 How can I tell if my device is supported?

 AT&T is still contacting subscribers who have devices that the carrier will not support.
 So if you don’t receive a message, you can probably assume your smartphone will keep on working just fine.
-If you want to be sure, there are a couple of ways to double-check compatibility yourself.
+Since the deadline has now passed, there’s another easy way to tell if your phone is supported.
+If it still works, you should be good to carry on.

 Even though VoLTE and HD Voice has been supported in smartphone modems since 2013 and 2014, respectively, don’t take this as a given that your device will continue to work.
 AT&T’s HD Voice implementation only works with specific handsets.
 You can find the list of supported smartphones as well as unlocked models below.